NKkrisz/Steam-Deck-Hardware/Markdown/Fixes.md

 ## Sound
 - LCD Deck's internal microphone doesn't work when something is plugged into the 3.5mm audio port
     - May be "fixable" by using a TRRS adapter or some other tweaks, see [here](https://www.reddit.com/r/SteamDeck/comments/x57uh9/steam_deck_hardware_can_use_35mm_headphones_and/)

+## Storage
+- If it shows incorrect size:
+    - Make sure the OS is fully updated
+    - Make sure the drive is partitioned correctly